Montana-Media-Arts/441-web-tech-Spring2021-course/modules/week-7/_posts/2001-08-01-all-together.md

 - a walking speed property
 - a distance property

-Below is the following constructor method.
+Below is the following constructor.

 ```js
 class Person {